1:72 scale

 1:72 scale is a scale used for scale models, most commonly model aircraft, where one inch on the model equals six feet (which is seventy-two inches) in real life.
 The scale is popular for aircraft because sizes ranging from small fighters to large bombers are all reasonably manageable and displayable.

 History

 This scale originated with the Skybirds and Frog Penguin aircraft model ranges produced in the United Kingdom during the 1930s and was subsequently used for aircraft recognition models by the Allies of World War II.

 More subjects and genres are covered in this scale than any other.

-Widespread in Western and Eastern Europe, Japan and Latin America, the scale is extremely popular in the UK but less so in Australia, Canada, and the US, where 1:48 is more prevalent.
+Widespread in Western and Eastern Europe, Japan and Latin America, the scale is extremely popular in the UK.

 Manufacturers of aircraft kits, past and present, in 1:72 scale include; Airfix, Frog, Novo, Revell, Italeri, Tamiya, Hasegawa, Heller, Monogram and Matchbox.

 In the early 1970’s, this scale has also gained popularity for model military vehicles, and is also used for Japanese anime science fiction models, die-cast model cars, figures, and radio-control model ships, as well as soldiers.